syncfusion-content/winui-docs/winui/DatePicker/Overview.md

 # WinUI DatePicker(SfDatePicker) Overview

-The [DatePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html) control allows the user to select date values in a touch friendly manner.
+The WinUI [DatePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html) control provides an intuitive, touch-friendly interface to quickly select a date from a dropdown spinner.
+It supports different date formats.
+Date selection can be restricted by specifying minimum and maximum dates.
+Dates can also be hidden or disable some from selection.
+In addition, it supports editing with validation and built-in watermark text display.

 ### Normal view: